Stavros Niarchos: Early life

-Stavros was born in Athens to a wealthy family, son of Spyros Niarchos and his wife, Eugenie Koumantaros, a rich heiress.
-His great-great-grandfather, Philippos Niarchos, a Greek shipping agent in Valletta, had married a Maltese woman, a daughter from a noble family in Malta, whose younger offspring had migrated to Greece to base themselves in a merchant business from Malta.
+Niarchos was born in Athens to a wealthy family, the son of Spyros Niarchos and his wife, Eugenie Koumantaros, a rich heiress, both born in the village of Vamvakou in the Peloponnese.

 His parents were naturalized Americans who had owned a department store in Buffalo, New York, before returning to Greece, three months prior to his birth.
-They returned to Buffalo for a brief time and the young Stavros attended the Nardin Academy grammar school.
-They returned permanently to Greece and Stavros studied in the city's best private school before starting university.
+They returned to Buffalo for a brief time, and the young Stavros attended the Nardin Academy grammar school.
+They returned, permanently, to Greece, and Stavros studied in the city's best private school, before starting university.
 He studied law at the University of Athens, after which he went to work for his maternal uncles in the Koumantaros family's grain business.
-During this period, he became involved in shipping by convincing his uncles their firm would be more profitable if it owned its own ships.
+During this period, he became involved in shipping, by convincing his uncles their firm would be more profitable, if it owned its own ships.

 Shipping career

 Niarchos was a naval officer in World War II, during which time part of the trade fleet he had developed with his uncle was destroyed.
 He used about two million dollars in insurance settlement to build a new fleet.
-His most famous asset was the yacht Atlantis, currently known as Issham al Baher after having been gifted to King Fahd of Saudi Arabia.
+His most famous asset was the yacht Atlantis, currently known as Issham al Baher, after having been gifted to King Fahd of Saudi Arabia.